MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 ```

 > [!WARNING]
 > As you may have noticed, we have the same output as earlier.
 No loading bar was rendered on the console.
-Static elements are activated by default when added to the window.
+Passive elements are activated by default when added to the window.
 On the contrary, interactive elements need to be activated manually.

 To do so, replace the `Window.Render(loadingBar)` instruction with the following: